The Progress Economy

 There’s no doubt that the value-in-exchange model has been wildly successful.
 It powered centuries of industrial and economic expansion, rewarding firms that produced efficiently, priced competitively, and exchanged effectively.

-But it carries blind spots – before, after, and across the point of exchange.
+But it carries numerous blind spots – before, after, and across the point of exchange.
 For example:

 For much of the 20th century, these blind spots didn’t seem to matter.
-Growth was abundant, resources appeared limitless, and the negative consequences of short-term value capture were distant or diffuse.
-But today, it seems we may have run out of space to ignore them.
+Or in some cases were seen as an advantage, such as prioritising consistency over customisation to drive down unit costs.
+But today, we may have run out of space to ignore them.

 A prime example of a blind spot is sustainability.
 Under a value-in-exchange mindset, a manufacturer’s economic incentive ends at the point of sale.
 There is little motivation to design for durability, recyclability, or long-term impact.
 In fact, the opposite often applies: short product lifespans drive repeat purchases and higher turnover, even as they increase environmental cost.